grosilho/sk-tau-rock_methods/README.md

  ./configure.sh
  ./build.sh
  ```
- The compiled executable is found in the `install/` directory.
+ The executable is found in the `install/` directory.

  _Remark_: the `git clone` step is crucial for automatic download of the required external libraries `Eigen` and `GetPot` during the `./configure.sh` step.